neopragma/ruby-galaxy/README.md

 - how many Credits is glob prok Iron ?
 - how much wood could a woodchuck chuck if a woodchuck could chuck wood ?

-So, in the absence of clarifying information, our message-handling standard will be that any input message that ends with a question mark will result in a response payload, and other messages will either succeed silently or throw an exception.
+So, in the absence of clarifying information, our message-handling standard will be that any input message that ends with a question mark will result in a response payload, and other messages will either succeed and return an HTTP status 200 with no response payload, or return a 500 with a description of the error in the payload.

 We also intend to begin development by verifying that we've set up the development and deployment environment correctly.
 We'll build an _echo_ transaction to do that.